Johnny Carson: Marriages

-In October 1949, Carson married Jody Wolcott in North Platte, Nebraska.
+In October 1949, Carson married Jody Wolcott (1926-2015) in North Platte, Nebraska.
 The marriage was volatile, with infidelities committed by both parties, and ended in divorce in May 1963.

-Carson married Joanne Copeland the same year, on August 17.
+On August 17, 1963, Carson married Joanne Copeland.
 After a protracted divorce in 1972, Carson's second, Copeland received a settlement of nearly US$500,000, in addition to an annual hundred thousand in alimony.
-She also received "a pretty nice little art collection."
-She later had a second marriage that also ended in divorce, and died in California, aged 83, in 2015.
+She also received "a pretty nice little art collection".
+She later had a second marriage that ended in divorce, and died in California, aged 83, in 2015.
 She had no children.